 The only way adultery or an affair would be taken into account in child arrangements is if it would negatively affect the child’s welfare.
 For example, if the child was exposed to inappropriate situations because of the affair or adultery, this could have an impact.

-My husband or wife committed adultery, what are my rights?
+My husband or wife cheated, what are my rights?

-When dividing finances, other matters are taken into account.
+When dividing finances, various other matters are taken into account.
 These include but are not limited to:

 Should I admit to adultery in a divorce?